jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests-p2.md

 ## Pairwise Comparisons and Contrasts

-After rejecting a test that the means of the groups are not equal, we want to know exactly which ones are different.
+After rejecting a test that the means of the groups are not equal, it may be desireable to know exactly which ones are different.

 A contrast is a linear function of the group means.
 It can be used to compare two means or any set of groups of groups.